Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool performs a 7-card career tarot spread using SWOT analysis, listing each card position and specific use cases, which distinguishes it from sibling tools like post_tarot_spreads_love.
+The description clearly states the tool performs a 7-card career tarot spread using a SWOT framework, with specific position meanings.
+It distinguishes from sibling tools by explicitly focusing on career and listing business-related aspects, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.